Health Examinations for Students

 All injuries should be reported to the coach and athletic trainer.
 An accident report will be completed by the coach who will submit it to the school nurse.
 The nurse can send a copy of the accident report to those requiring them.

-If your child is injured, it is his/her responsibility to report the injury to their coach, who will, in turn, notify the school nurse, who will fill out an incident report.
 The school district carries a supplemental insurance plan to cover incidents that occur in school-related activities.
 If an accident requires medical attention, the parent must submit his or her own insurance first.
-If the claim is not payable or in excess of the parent’s coverage, parents should contact Business Administrator Joseph Lenz at 355-9200, Ext.
-4002 or email@example.com.
+If the claim is not payable or in excess of the parent’s coverage, parents should contact Assistant Superintendent for Business Joseph Karas at 518-355-9200, Ext.
+4002 or firstname.lastname@example.org.

 For elementary students, injuries or accidents should be reported to the Health Office so a school nurse can fill out an incident report.